Gururdevops/git-practice/READEME.md

 -git config:Set configuration
 -git checkout: Check out branch(update HEAD and apply changes to working directory) -git merge: Merge changes from different branches

+## Merging

+Merging means to bring the changes from one branch into another